het-postdoc-accord/accord/README.md

 <details><summary><b>9.
 Can a signature be withdrawn?</b></summary>

-Yes, institutions can withdraw their signatures at any time by e-mailing <a href="mailto:het.postdoc.deadline@gmail.com">het.postdoc.deadline-at-gmail.com</a>.
+Yes, institutions can withdraw their signatures at any time by e-mailing <a href="mailto:het.postdoc.deadline@gmail.com">het.postdoc.deadline [at] gmail [dot] com</a>.
 If a signature is withdrawn before the stated deadline of September 30th 2023 it will not count towards the ratification decision.
 </details>

 <details><summary><b>10.
 Is the accord binding?</b></summary>